kyverno/website/content/en/docs/Writing policies/match-exclude.md

 In any `rule` statement, there must be a single `match` statement to function as the filter to which the rule will apply.
 Although the `match` statement can be complex having many different elements, there must be at least one.
 The most common type of element in a `match` statement is one which filters on categories of Kubernetes resources, for example Pods, Deployments, Services, Namespaces, etc. Variable substitution is not currently supported in `match` or `exclude` statements.

-In this snippet, the `match` statement matches on any and all resources that have the kind `Service`.
-It does not take any other criteria into consideration, only that it be of kind `Service`.
+In this snippet, the `match` statement matches on any and all resources that have the kind Service.
+It does not take any other criteria into consideration, only that it be of kind Service.

 ```yaml
 spec: